biqqles/deconstruct/README.md

 ### Arrays
 As mentioned earlier, all the types above support a `type[length]` syntax to define arrays.
 Multidimensional arrays work as you would expect, with `int[2][2]` declaring a 2-D array of type `int` and total length 4.
 When a Struct is used to unpack a buffer, each array will resolve to a tuple (or in the case of a multidimensional array, a nested tuple) of their equivalent Python types, as documented in the table above.
 The only exception to this is `char`, an array of which will be automatically concatenated to a single `bytes` object (if this behaviour is undesirable, use `schar` or `uchar` instead).

+### Pointers
+`ptr` uniquely supports an optional notation format using the `>` operator, allowing you to denote the type it points to.
+This notation is purely for programmer convenience - it, for example, has no effect on the size of the struct as all pointers are assumed to be of the size of `void*` (which is guaranteed to be able to hold any pointer).

+To illustrate this syntax, `f: c.ptr > c.double` denotes a pointer to double (`double* f;`).
+Arrays of pointers *and* pointers to arrays are supported.
+For example, `c.ptr[2] > c.int` indicates an array of `int*`, while `c.ptr > c.int[2]` indicates a pointer to an `int` array.

+You can also use `Struct` subtypes as the pointed-to type.

 ---

 <b id="f_st">1.</b> Python's struct has the concept of "standard" type sizes.
 This is somewhat confusing coming from C as its standards go to some length not to define a standard ABI.
 However, as this terminology is so fundamental to the documentation of Python's struct it is replicated here for simplicity's sake.
 These sizes correspond with the *minimum* sizes [implied](https://en.wikipedia.org/wiki/C_data_types#Basic_types) for C's types.